At some stage in a manager's career their leadership skills will come into focus.

 Remember what made you happy as an employee.
 Being able to relate to employees within the company will help you to gain their respect.
 Speak to the team individually, find out any issues they may have with the running of the department alongside any positives.
 Make sure all the team know what everyone's responsibilities are, and avoid micro-managing.
 “Micro-managers are bad news for business and bad news for employees.
 They dis-empower staff, stifle opportunity and innovation, and give rise to poor performance,” says Leadership Thoughts.
 Micro-managers are not good leaders, they are uncommitted, do not put enough trust in their employees and avoid delegation.

 Learn how to delegate, rather than trying to complete tasks yourself.
 Know your workforce, so that you know which work to give to who, so you can concentrate on other workload priorities.
 Delegation also places trust on the employees; they will feel useful and better respected.
 Share the workload so that not all responsibility lies with one person and ensure that all employees know they are working together for a common goal.

 According to Forbes, “Leaders often have the desire to not give up control.
 Alternatively, they may believe that a good leader will roll up their sleeves and get down in the trenches with their direct reports.”
 There is a time and place for the latter, hands-on approach.
 However, the majority of the time a leader will need to lead and should do so by allowing employees to get on with their work whilst overseeing operations.

 Step 4 - Networking

 Don’t just get your head down and work monotonously, proving you can get the work done.
 Broaden your network, get advice from others in similar positions and increase knowledge through networking.
-Useful industry connections can be made and communication with previous managers would be beneficial, to be advised on leading techniques and to learn from their mistakes.
+Useful industry connections can be made and communication with previous managers would be beneficial so you can be advised on leading techniques and to learn from their mistakes.
 Plus, it’s an ideal way of gaining contacts who could be useful in the future.

 Step 5 – Maintain professionalism